 When should I call or see a health care provider?

-It’s a good idea to call or make an appointment with your health care provider if you have eye redness, pain, or discharge.
+You should call or make an appointment with your health care provider if you have eye redness, pain, or discharge.
 He/or she will likely be able to tell if you have pink eye.
 Make sure to tell your health care provider about all of your symptoms and if anyone you know (classmate, friend, partner, or family) has recently been diagnosed with pink eye.

 If you wear contact lenses (and have symptoms of pink eye), stop using them right away and call your primary care provider.
 Redness of the eye can also be a sign of other serious eye problems.
-It is very important to be evaluated by an eye doctor if you notice any of the following symptoms:
+It is very important to be evaluated by an eye doctor right away if you notice any of the following symptoms:

 - Changes in your eye sight